leetheguy/wobble_blog/readme.md

 /* global angular Firebase */
 ```

-We’re injecting the `$rootScope` into the service so we can broadcast to the entire app.
-We should be injecting `$firebaseArray` because we’re accessing a list of blog posts, but because the data will be light and simple I’m going to use `$firebaseObject` as it’s easier to work with.

 Inside the `firebaseService` function add the following lines to tell the app where to find your data.
 Make sure to change the URL to your own datastore.
 Wobble-blog is mine and you can’t have it: